loo-al/Buffer_Overflow/README.md

 Stepping into the vuln.c to find the return address and the adress of the buffer:
 ![stepping](step_in_gdb.png)

+## 3rd Attempt (successful)
-Although I didn't get root access, I was able to overflow the buffer:
+Despite not gaining root access, I was able to overflow the buffer:
 ![overflow](seg_fault.png)

 I successfully removed the aslr randomization, but wasn't able to gain root access.